What You Should Consider Before Buying an Old House

 "We additionally advise our clients to rigorously check current neighborhood and zoning regulations," said Schulman.
 "Some older homes have restrictions on renovations or exterior changes to maintain historical integrity."

-» MORE: Home inspection checklist
+» MORE: Home inspection checklist for buyers

-Potential issues with electrical and plumbing
+Potential electrical and plumbing issues

 Older homes can have outdated electrical wiring that is dangerous.
 Aluminum wire is known for overheating and starting electrical fires and may need to be replaced.
 Additionally, the electrical panel installed in the home might not be able to keep up with the electrical load of modern appliances and technology.